microsoft/appcenter-sdk-apple/README.md

 ### Logging

-You can control the amount of log messages that show up from the Mobile Center SDK.
+You can control the amount of log messages by the SDK that show up.
 Use the `setLogLevel` API to enable additional logging while debugging.
 By default, it is set to `MSLogLevelAssert` for App Store environment, `MSLogLevelWarning` otherwise.

 **Objective-C**